Inside this Newsletter:

 friend.
 Then behave in this relationship like you do with

-People aren't perfect so allow for human error.
-Don't assume
+aren't perfect so allow for human error.
+Don't assume that

 Celebrate your differences.

 Don't fight to be right.
-Differences create sparks between you
+Having differences creates sparks

-(some of the sparks cause arguments, but others cause passion).
+between you (some of the sparks cause arguments, but others

-Realize that men and women think differently, have different
+cause passion).
+Realize that men and women think

 Make deals that work for both of